storybookjs/react-native/docs/src/pages/guides/guide-riot/index.md

 import { tag, mount } from '@storybook/riot';
 import SimpleTestRaw from './SimpleTest.txt'; //can be loaded as string if you prefer import './AnotherTest.tag';
-//if you need to import .tag files as text, just use the raw-loader instead of the riot-tag-loader
+//if you need to import .tag files as text, use the raw-loader instead of the riot-tag-loader

 export default { title: 'My Component' };